dotnet/docs-maui/docs/user-interface/controls/blazorwebview.md

 ### Enable BlazorWebView logging

 All logging configuration can be performed as part of service registration in the dependency injection system.
-To enable maximum logging for <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView> and related components under the `Microsoft.AspNetCore.Components.WebView` namespace, add the following code to where your app's services are registered:
+To enable maximum logging for <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView> and related components under the <xref:Microsoft.AspNetCore.Components.WebView?displayProperty=fullName> namespace, add the following code to where your app's services are registered:

 ```csharp
 services.AddLogging(logging =>